iegomez/mosquitto-go-auth/README.md

 The syntax for the ACL file is that as described in `mosquitto.conf(5)`.

+#### Testing Files

+Proper test files are provided in the repo (see test-files dir) and are needed in order to test this backend.

 ### JWT

 The `jwt` backend is for auth with a JWT remote API or a local DB.
 The option jwt_remote sets the nature of the plugin: